Configure a custom domain name in Azure App Service

 Assuming the custom domain name is ‘contoso.com’, this would create the following records:

-If you create an A record, Azure websites also requires a special CNAME record, which is used to verify that you own the domain you are attempting to use.
+If you create an A record, web app also requires a special CNAME record, which is used to verify that you own the domain you are attempting to use.
 This CNAME record must have the following form.

-Visitors to your site will not see the awverify subdomain; it’s only for Azure to verify your domain.
+Visitors to your web app will not see the awverify subdomain; it’s only for Azure to verify your domain.

 It can take some time for CNAME records created in the previous steps to propagate through the DNS system.
-You cannot add the domain name of to your Azure Website until the CNAME has propagated.
-If you are using an A record, you cannot add the A record domain name to your Azure Website until the awverify CNAME record created in the previous step has propagated.
+You cannot add the domain name of to your web app until the CNAME has propagated.
+If you are using an A record, you cannot add the A record domain name to your web app until the awverify CNAME record created in the previous step has propagated.

 You can use a service such as http://www.digwebinterface.com/ to verify that the CNAME is available.

-Use the DOMAIN NAMES text boxes to enter the domain names to associate with this website.
+Use the DOMAIN NAMES text boxes to enter the domain names to associate with this web app.

 Click Save to save the domain name configuration.

-Once configuration has completed, the custom domain name will be listed in the domain names section of the Configure page of your website.
+Once configuration has completed, the custom domain name will be listed in the domain names section of the Custom domains and SSL blade for your web app.

-At this point, you should be able to enter the custom domain name in your browser and see that it successfully takes you to your Azure Website.
+At this point, you should be able to enter the custom domain name in your browser and see that it successfully takes you to your web app.